JesusFreke/pynrose/README.md

 This also exposes an API that can be used to generate P3 penrose tilings programatically for any other use you may have.

+The API documentation can be found at https://pynrose.readthedocs.io

 ```python
 from pynrose import Tiling, Grid, Vector